 |Home||Insights Book||Revelation Book||About the Author||Contact|

 If I knocked on your door and heralded with great joy, 'Messias has returned; come and see,' would you jump up and prepare to follow me, would you be curious, or would you think I was mad?
-If I told you that the appearance and confirmation of the promised Comforter is documented in a book that was written almost two thousand years ago, would you settle back in your seat, suspect I was trying to deceive you, turn away, and go back to what you were doing?
-Christian and Jew alike are waiting for someone to come and save them from the prison of ignorance while all this time the door has been unlocked!
+If I told you that the appearance and confirmation of the promised Comforter is documented in a book that was written about two thousand years ago, would you settle back in your seat, suspect I was trying to deceive you, turn away, and go back to what you were doing?
+Christian and Jew alike are waiting for someone to come and save them from the prison of ignorance, and all this time the door has been unlocked!

 True to historic precedent,

 the answers are neither the handout nor the form that we expected.

 St. John waited expectantly for six decades to realize the substance of this statement, confirming Jesus' provocative comment to Peter about him: "If I will that he tarry till I come, what is that to thee? follow thou me" (John 21:22).
 According to several records, John's enemies did everything they could think of to destroy him, including lowering him into a pot of boiling oil, but he turned every attack into a blessing.
 Instead of dying as they expected, he was invigorated by the ordeal.
 Never giving in to malice, witnesses said they could hear him singing hymns amidst the flames.
 John's reputation grew so powerfully that the news could not be contained, so he was removed to the island of Patmos, which was a rock-quarry prison.
 Through his harassment, defamation of character, attempted murder, and confinement, he rejoiced.
 He said that he was on Patmos "for the word of God and for the testimony of Jesus Christ."
 It was there that he received and faithfully recorded the unveiling of Jesus Christ.

 faithful service, that he would be the first to document the

 appearance of the Comforter?
 Is it possible that his preparation